elechouse/VoiceRecognitionV3/README.md

 [Back to index][index]
 [id21]: #train-one-record-and-set-signature-21
 #### Train One Record and Set Signature (21)
+Train one record and set a signature for it, one record one time.
 **Format:**
 | AA| 03+SIGLEN | 21 | RECORD | SIG | 0A |  (Set signature)
 **Return:**